 Candidates may apply for advanced standing for previous tertiary study in accordance with the Advanced Standing for Previous Studies and Recognised Prior Learning policy associated procedures.

 Advanced standing will be granted only for studies completed in the 10 years prior to the commencement of this course.

-Advanced standing gained for any subject shall be cancelled 12 years after the date of the examination upon which the advanced standing is based if, by then, the student has not completed this course.
+Advanced standing gained for any subject shall be cancelled 12 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed this course.

 Inclusion of majors on testamur

 The discipline studied shall not appear on the testamur

 Candidates who complete this course are eligible for entry to the Graduate Diploma of Tropical Veterinary Science, and may be granted advanced standing for all subjects completed under this course.